coschain/cosjs/README.md

 #### tips

-1. When tried to call a method of contract, the contract creator should be known.
+1. When trying to call a method of contract, the contract's creator should be known.
-2. Args is a string, actually a stringify json.
-Like `"[\"COC\", \"COC\", 10000000, 3]"`
+2. The parameter *args* is a stringify json.
+Just like `"[\"COC\", \"COC\", 10000000, 3]"`.
-3. Deploying and calling a contract is stamina-bound operation.
+3. Deploying or calling a contract is a stamina-bound operation.
 You can stake some cos to acquire more stamina before calling a contract.

 **For stake cos**